olumideogungbemi/olumideogungbemi.github.io/README.md

 ## CONFERENCES, WORKSHOPS AND SEMINARS

-* 2023  GIS Creating the World You Want to See
+* 2023  GIS Creating the World You Want to See - Esri User Conference
 * 2022  Mapping Common Ground - Esri User Conference
 * 2021  Creating a Sustainable Future - Esri User Conference
 * 2021  Sustainability Decisions with Spatial and Temporal Analysis (GIS for a Sustainable World Conference)